openshift/training/beta-3-setup.md

     for i in imagerepository buildconfig deploymentconfig service; do \
     echo $i; osc get $i; echo -e "\n\n"; done

-Based on the JSON from `ex generate`, we have created:
+Based on the JSON from `new-app`, we have created:

 * An ImageRepository entry
 * A BuildConfig